Insignia (Xbox)

 Insignia is a free, non-commercial server that has restored the functionality of Xbox Live for the original Xbox.
 Insignia was created via closed-source reverse engineering of the original Live server software, hosted on Insignia's own servers, and its aim is to support every game that had Xbox Live support.
 Insignia is currently in public beta.
 Some games are either not supported yet or are supported on a limited basis.
-Games published by Electronic Arts used their own servers that were primarily not based on Xbox Live.
-Support for games by EA are actively being worked on by the Insignia developer team.
-The 200th supported game, while also being the first game with EA support, will be Need for Speed: Underground 2.
-No date of release has been given.

-Insignia can work on both unmodified and modified Xboxes, as well as Xbox emulators, such as Xemu.
+Insignia can work on both unmodified and modified Xboxes, as well as Xbox emulators such as Xemu.
 To play online, a console has to be registered to Insignia's servers via the registration tool which can be done on unmodified consoles with the one-time "endgame" exploit that is run via USB.
 On modified Xboxes, the registration tool can be copied across to the hard drive or burned to disc.

 Once registered the user can create an Xbox Live account similar to how it would have originally been done.
 Insignia is completely free-of-charge and has no monthly fee.
 Insignia requires an email to register an account.
-Insignia does not currently have the ability to play backwards compatible original Xbox games online on the Xbox 360, however, original Xbox games online support on 360 will be supported eventually.
+Insignia does not currently have the ability to play backwards compatible original Xbox games online on the Xbox 360.

 Insignia currently supports most features that worked on Xbox Live, such as matchmaking, leaderboards, friends support, game invites, clans, user generated content, voice chat along with game updates and DLC downloads for some games.

-As of November 2025, Insignia has over 28,000 users registered and supports 199 of 381 games that use Xbox Live features.
+As of September 2026, Insignia has over 35,000 users registered and supports 199 of 381 games that use Xbox Live features.